Hüsker Dü: Warehouse: Songs and Stories and breakup (1987–1988)

-Creative and personal tensions between Mould and Hart intensified when Mould began assuming most of the band's managerial duties following the suicide of manager David Savoy on the eve of the band's 1987 tour in support of the double album Warehouse: Songs and Stories.
+Creative and personal tensions between Mould and Hart intensified.
+With Mould already doing most of the band's managerial duties, bringing in David Savoy to help with that end, Savoy's suicide on the eve of the band's 1987 tour in support of the double album Warehouse: Songs and Stories threw the band into a tailspin.
 In September 2006, Hart told Britain's Q magazine, "I take full responsibility for [Savoy's] suicide.
 It was a direct result of the pressure of working for Bob and me, because he was being forced into a two-faced situation."
 Mould called Savoy's suicide "the beginning of the end."

 The promotional tour for Warehouse: Songs and Stories included some of the highest profile television appearances in the band's career, including performances on The Late Show Starring Joan Rivers and the NBC morning news program Today.

-The band dissolved after a show in Columbia, Missouri, on the band's 1987 tour.
+The band dissolved after a show in Columbia, Missouri, on the band's December 1987 tour.
 Hart was trying to quit heroin using a supply of methadone, but the bottle had leaked.
 Hart still played the show, but Mould and Norton were concerned he would be unable to play the remaining shows due to withdrawal.
 While Hart insisted he could perform, Mould had already canceled the remaining dates.
-Hart quit the band four days later.
-Mould has said that the breakup was about "three people going their separate ways," referring to Hart's drug use and new relationship, Norton's recent marriage and new business, and Mould himself having just quit a lifelong drinking habit.
-Mould decided to officially end the band on January 26, 1988 during a discussion at Hart's parents' home.
+Mould has said that the breakup was about "three people going their separate ways," referring to Hart's drug use and new relationship, Norton's recent marriage and new business, and Mould himself having quit a lifelong drinking habit back in 1986.
+After a band meeting on January 26, 1988, Mould decided to leave the band and made it official two days later.

-The Living End, a live collection taken from the band's final tour, was released six years after the band's demise.
-Mould has been quoted as saying that he has never listened to this album.
+The Living End, a live collection taken from the band's October 1987 tour, was released in 1994.
+Mould has said he has never listened to this album.